dreamportdev/Osdev-Notes/Add_Keyboard_Support/README.md

 # Adding keyboard support

-Writing an OS is great fun, but it would be better if it can interact with the user right, instead of only printing lot of stuff on the screen.
+Writing an OS is great fun, but instead of only printing stuff to the screen, it would be better if we can interact with the user right?

 In this section we will see how to interact with keyboard, and get the user input.